 So without further ado, let’s take a look at the cutest cafes in Dundee…

 One thing to note: Pacamara is always busy.
-I go running on Saturday and Sunday mornings (oh I know, how virtuous) and I’m always having to dodge past the clusters of people outside waiting for a table to be available.
+I used to run past it on weekend mornings and was always having to dodge past the clusters of people outside waiting for a table to be available.
 However, it’s busy for a reason, and that’s because, as I mentioned, it’s one of the best brunch places in Dundee.
 I also have it on good authority that the coffee is very good.